fbpx Skip to Content

 Instructions

-• Meanwhile, cook the pasta shells until al dente, as per instructions on the package.
+• Meanwhile, cook the pasta shells until al dente, as per instructions on the package (5-7 minutes).
 Drain well.
 Heat a lug of olive oil in a large skillet and sautée minced garlic until fragrant.
 Add spinach and cook for about 7 minutes or until all the leaves turn dark green.
 Drain it well, removing all the excess moisture (you can keep the spinach water for soups or sauces).

 Notes